 The boundaries between work life and home life have dissolved.
 Everyone does everything everywhere now: work happens everywhere, and everything happens at work.
 This had led to workplaces becoming more varied and multimodal.
-In recent years we’ve noted the rise of the Hospitality Workplace —which blends elements of the hotel, sports club, café and restaurant with the office—as well as the Evolving Space trend: offices have become more like shared homes, and now often include communal spaces such as kitchens, teapoints, sofa areas, quiet spaces and so forth.
+In recent years we’ve noted the rise of the video conferencing and tech integrated workplaces — which blends elements of the technology, agility and private spaces within the office to facilitate the use of these — as well as the Evolving Space trend: offices have become more like shared homes, and now often include communal spaces, collaboration spaces and neighbourhoods.

 Two Problems with Today’s Workplaces

 Social psychologist Dr. Ron Friedman writes that “the future of the workplace is a location that attracts employees who want to come there because it facilitates their performance.”
 He goes on to say that “the answer lies in building offices that optimize space for performance instead of just profitability.”
 But how can spaces be optimised for better performance?